Smith & Wesson Model 15: Military and police use

 The LAPD's Model 15 revolvers (and department issued Model 36 5-shot, 2-inch barrelled snub nose Smith & Wesson revolvers for detectives, plainclothes, undercover and other officers' off duty carry) were modified to be fired double-action only.
 This was accomplished by the department armorer who ground the full cock notch from the hammers.
 Officers were then trained to shoot combat style without ever cocking the weapons.
 This change was likely the result of unintended injuries and/or property damage, and of litigation against the LAPD after officers had cocked their weapons only to have them discharge inadvertently, possibly as a result of physical attacks or having been startled in the course of searching for suspects.
 In lawsuits, the principle of res ipsa loquitur was easily affirmed because "an inadvertent weapon discharge is a negligent discharge".

-Overland Park Police Department (Kansas) used the revolver before going to semi-automatic Beretta 92 pistols.
+Overland Park Police Department used the revolver before going to semi-automatic Beretta 92 pistols.

 The Florida Department of Corrections used the Model 15 until it was replaced by the Smith & Wesson M&P.